Henry Orenstein: Business career

-Orenstein and two brothers, Fred and Sam, survived the Holocaust.
-Their parents were murdered by Nazis in 1942, and their brother, Felix, and sister, Hanka, died during their final days of captivity in separate concentration camps at the end of the war.
-He emigrated to the United States aboard the SS Marine Flasher, a Type C4-class ship used to transport refugees.
-He joined their uncle on the Upper West Side of Manhattan.

-Initially finding work with the Libby's canned food company, one day Orenstein noticed a bride doll in a department store window display, on sale for $29.95.
-(He has said this would be equivalent to $200 in the early 21st century).
+Ohrenstein initially found work with the Libby's canned food company.
+One day he noticed a bride doll in a department store window display, on sale for $29.95 (the equivalent of $ in 2024).
 He decided that he could make one that was more affordable and he became a toy manufacturer.
-After gaining success with his first dolls, he earned his first million dollars and founded Topper Toys.
-It produced such well-known toys as the "Suzy Cute" line of miniature dolls and the Johnny Lightning line of model cars.
+After gaining success with his first dolls, he earned his first million dollars and founded Deluxe Reading.
+Later and better known as Topper Toys, it produced such well-known toys as the "Suzy Homemaker" line of kitchen toys and the Johnny Lightning line of model cars.

 Orenstein is credited by former Hasbro CEO Alan Hassenfeld as "the catalyst" for the existence of Transformers: the man who convinced Hasbro to buy the Diaclone and Micro Change toys and repackage them as Transformers.
 He held more than 100 other patents.
 Aside from Transformers, the best-known of these inventions is U.S. Patent 5,451,054: a device to detect and display hole cards in poker games.